Louiseskinner01/project2-the-countdown/README.md

 ### Colour Scheme

-The color palette was designed to balance energy, clarity, and playfulness, supporting both usability and visual excitement for the player:
+The colour palette was designed to balance energy, clarity, and playfulness, supporting both usability and visual excitement for the player:

-Main Theme Color – #4d05f6 (Deep Purple/Blue)
+**Main Theme**<br> #4d05f6 (Deep Purple/Blue)
 This is used consistently for text, borders, and highlights.
 Purple is bold and energetic, while still being easy on the eyes.
 It provides strong contrast against the lighter background and gives the game a modern, tech-inspired aesthetic.

-Sub Theme Color – #ffef08 (Bright Yellow)
+**Sub Theme**<br> #ffef08 (Bright Yellow)
-This acts as the primary accent color.
+This acts as the primary accent colour.
 Yellow conveys urgency and draws attention, making it ideal for interactive elements like buttons, titles, and the console "PLAY?" prompt.
 It reinforces the game’s competitive and time-based nature by injecting vibrancy.

-Feature Color – deeppink (Pink)
+**Feature**<br>deeppink (Pink)
 Pink is used sparingly for standout features and strike-through markers.
 This introduces variety and visual hierarchy, helping the player notice when numbers have been used.
 It also adds a playful, fun edge to balance the intensity of the purple and yellow.

-Calm Color – #ffffff (White)
+**Calm**<br> #ffffff (White)
 White provides a neutral balance to the bold theme and is used for backgrounds, ensuring that text and game elements remain legible.
-It keeps the interface clean and prevents the brighter colors from overwhelming the user.
+It keeps the interface clean and prevents the brighter colours from overwhelming the user.

-Background Gradient
+**Background Gradient**<br>
 The page background is styled with a linear gradient that flows from soft pastel pinks (#feddfc) into deep blues (#1717f6), vivid magentas (#f40590), and bright sky tones (#67dcf0).
 This gradient was chosen to create a sense of depth and progression, evoking the feeling of moving through different "levels" of the game.
 It also makes the environment more immersive and engaging, giving the interface a playful, almost arcade-like atmosphere while still keeping readability intact.

 Overall, the palette combines high contrast for readability, bright accents for engagement, and a gradient backdrop to establish a playful yet immersive mood.
 This ensures the game feels both exciting and approachable while keeping the focus on solving the puzzle.

-I used [coolors.co](https://coolors.co/palette/4d05f6-ff1493-ffffff-ffef08) to generate my color palette.
+I used [coolors.co](https://coolors.co/palette/4d05f6-ff1493-ffffff-ffef08) to generate my colour palette.

 - `#4d05f6`  --main-theme-color.
 - `#ffef08`  --sub-theme-color.